Infrastructure

 A real workflow: a fintech team builds a LlamaIndex assistant over product disclosures, risk policies, and customer FAQs.
 After each nightly index refresh, FutureAGI samples LlamaIndex traces tagged by index version.
 ContextRelevance checks whether retrieved nodes match the user’s question.
 ChunkAttribution checks whether cited claims map back to returned source nodes.
 Groundedness checks whether the final answer is supported by the supplied context.
 If the assistant also chooses tools from a LlamaIndex agent, ToolSelectionAccuracy can score the selected tool against the expected action.

 The engineer’s next step is concrete.
-If ContextRelevance drops below 0.75 for the disclosures index while p99 query latency stays flat, the likely fix is retrieval configuration, chunking, metadata filters, or index freshness.
+If ContextRelevance drops below 0.75 for the disclosures index while p99 query latency stays flat, the likely fix is retrieval configuration, chunking strategy, metadata filters, or index freshness.
 If Groundedness drops only after prompt changes, the fix is in answer synthesis.
 FutureAGI can alert on eval-fail-rate-by-index, open the failing traceAI:llamaindex span, and turn representative failures into a regression eval before the next data refresh.

 How to Measure or Detect LlamaIndex Quality